gridsim/gridsim/doc/source/overview.rst

 ---------

 The Gridsim simulator gives an access to the functionality of the simulation via a simple API.
-The :class:`gridsim.simulation.Simulator` object keeps the time of the simulation and enables the user to proceed in time either by steps or by running the simulation for a given time and step size.
+The :class:`.Simulator` object keeps the time of the simulation and enables the user to proceed in time either by steps or by running the simulation for a given time and step size.